Enceladus: South polar plumes

 The combined analysis of imaging, mass spectrometry, and magnetospheric data suggests that the observed south polar plume emanates from pressurized subsurface chambers, similar to Earth's geysers or fumaroles.
 Fumaroles are probably the closer analogy, since periodic or episodic emission is an inherent property of geysers.
 The plumes of Enceladus were observed to be continuous to within a factor of a few.
 The mechanism that drives and sustains the eruptions is thought to be tidal heating.

 The intensity of the eruption of the south polar jets varies significantly as a function of the position of Enceladus in its orbit.
 The plumes are about four times brighter when Enceladus is at apoapsis (the point in its orbit most distant from Saturn) than when it is at periapsis.
 This is consistent with geophysical calculations which predict the south polar fissures are under compression near periapsis, pushing them shut, and under tension near apoapsis, pulling them open.
+Strike-slip tectonics may also drive localized extension along alternating (left- and right- lateral) transtensional zones (e.g., pull-apart basins) over the Tiger Stripes, thereby regulating jet activity within these regions.

 Much of the plume activity consists of broad curtain-like eruptions.
 Optical illusions from a combination of viewing direction and local fracture geometry previously made the plumes look like discrete jets.

 The extent to which cryovolcanism really occurs is a subject of some debate.
 At Enceladus, it appears that cryovolcanism occurs because water-filled cracks are periodically exposed to vacuum, the cracks being opened and closed by tidal stresses.